 We didn’t know where we are going and what we should expect.
 The only thing we knew is that there is something interesting.
-Taking a taxi in Syria was very easy and super cheap, even when you pay 10 times more because of being a tourists.
+Taking a taxi in Syria was very easy and super cheap, even when you pay 10 times more because of being a tourist.
 We just said the name and driver brought us to the place.

 Where are we?